Siguza/APRR/docs/index.md

 It's also evident that Apple is really fond of post-exploit mitigations, or just mitigations in general.
 And on one hand, getting control over the physical address space is a good bit harder now.
 But on the other hand, Apple's stacking of mitigations is taking a problematic turn when adding new mitigations actively creates vulnerabilities now.

- But as shown, mitigations have gotten to the point where they can easily tear each other down, especially if the left hand doesn't know what the right hand is doing.

 But at last, we might have gathered enough information to make an educated guess as to what the acronym "APRR" actually stands for.
 My best guess is "Access Protection ReRouting".
 I hear when Project Zero tries to guess the meaning behind acronyms though, all Apple engineers have to offer is a smug grin, so maybe it's also just "APple Rick Rolling".